kuiperzone/kuiper-twentyseventeen/readme.txt

 enormously popular Twenty Seventeen but, unlike the parent, it allows you to extend the page width, customize fonts and colors, and change how the "Featured Image" is displayed.

-Out of the box, KUIPER Twenty Seventeen overrides the parent theme to default to websafe fonts.
-However, you can easily specify links to web-font style sheets.

 The theme allows you to:

 o Extend the maximum page width.